allangelman/mastermind/README.md

 # Development Process

-1. <ins>Research</ins>: The first step in my process was to do research into the game Mastermind.
-I looked into some online verisions of the game to get familiar with typical UIs and how the game worked.
+<ins>Understand Requirments and Create Big Picture Plan</ins>

+The first step in my process was to fully understand the product requirments.
+After thoroughly reading the guide, making test requests to the Integer Generator API, and reading the [Mastermind Wikipidea page](<https://en.wikipedia.org/wiki/Mastermind_(board_game)>) to understand the feedback logic, I understood my task and timeline.
+After brainstorming potential extensions, I knew something I'd love to try to tackle is making Mastermind a multiplayer game!
+My initial idea was to implement a two player game, where one person is the code breaker and another is the code generator, esentially taking the place of the computer.
+But after some more thought, I came up with a different way to make the game multiplayer -- by turning it into a race!
+Inspired by [Jackbox games](https://www.jackboxgames.com/), I thought of the idea where multiple players would be in one "game room", and everyone would see the other player's feedback.
+This would create tension as everyone sees, based on the feedback the other player's are recieving, how close they are to cracking the code!
+I was really excited by this idea, and I had a vague sense that it would require some form of realtime communication, like WebSockets, but beyond that, I didn't have a clear picture of how to implement this.
+So I thought of another extension that I was more confident I could achieve, and something that I also thought would be really useful -- persisting game state!
+From there, I created this flexible plan, since I didn't know exactly how long each step would take and which potential road blocks I would face:

+- Basic Mastermind implementation: 2-3 days
+- Setting up DB and API: 1-2 days
+- Data persistance: 2-3 days
+- Websockets research: 1 day
+- Multiplayer: 2-3 days
+- Debugging / Polishing / Readme: 1-2 days

+Here is how my process panned out:

-2. <ins>UI</ins>: Once that was done, I started my coding process.
-One of the first decisions I made when working on this project was to use React, since I am fairly comfortable with it and wanted to get the UI done quickly.
+1. <ins>Basic Mastermind implementation</ins>: One of the first decisions I made when working on this project was to use React, since I am fairly comfortable with it and wanted to get the UI done quickly.
 I also chose to use Next.js as my react framework.
-Once I opened my repo, created my Next application, I got started making simple react components for my Mastermind game board.

-3. <ins>Game logic</ins>: I initially considered just using react state to keep track of the game, but quickly realized I needed a layer behind the UI to store all the game logic.
+So once I opened my repo, created my Next.js application, I got started making simple react components for my Mastermind game board.
+Next, I considered just using React state to keep track of the game, but quickly realized I needed a layer behind the UI to store all the game logic.
 So I created my models, which were Typescript classes to represent the various aspects of the mastermind board.
+This is described in more detail below.

-4. <ins>Deploy frontend</ins>: Once I was done with that, I decided I wanted to deploy my site, and [Vercel](https://vercel.com/) has an easy way to deploy a Next.js site, so I went with that.
+1. <ins>Deploy frontend</ins>: Once I was done with that, I decided I wanted to deploy my site, and [Vercel](https://vercel.com/) has an easy way to deploy a Next.js site, so I went with that.

-5. <ins>API Planning</ins>: When thinking of what extensions I wanted to add to my game, the first idea I had was to use a database and API to store the game state of board.
-This would allow users to maintain their in-progress game even if they refresh.
-I also knew at this point that if I had time, I would also want to try to incorporate some multiplayer aspect as an addtional extension, so I kept that in mind as I went ahead to make my API and database.

-6. <ins>Created DB</ins>: I decided to use [Render](https://render.com/) as my service to host my API and database.
+1. <ins>Database and API Setup</ins>: I decided to use [Render](https://render.com/) as my service to host my API and database.
 First I created my database through Render, and connected to it through my PostgresSQL database client of choice, SQLPro for Postgres.
-Through SQLPro, I created by databases, and kept track of all the SQL queries I wrote in the `migrations` folder.

-7. <ins>Created API</ins>: For my API that would communicate with my database, I chose to use [Nest.js](https://docs.nestjs.com/) since it has built in Typescript support.
+For my API that would communicate with my database, I chose to use [Nest.js](https://docs.nestjs.com/) since it has built in Typescript support.
 I made my project and chose to go with the GraphQL code-first apporach (explained further below).
 From there I made the resources using [Nest.js CRUD generator](https://docs.nestjs.com/recipes/crud-generator).
 This creates boiler plate code, like service and resolver files, which I then was able to fill in with the nessecary queries and mutations I wanted.

-8. <ins>Brainstormed multiplayer</ins>: Once I had state persistance working, I had to brainstorm how I would want my multiplayer functionality to work.
-Inspired by [Jackbox games](https://www.jackboxgames.com/), where one person shares a game code with the rest of the players, I decided I could use a similar approach, where the UUID of the game would be the code!

-9. <ins>Implemented multiplayer</ins>: Once I had that idea secured, I worked on implemnting the idea.
-This is described in more detail below in the Extensions section!
+1. <ins>Persisting Data</ins> Now that my Database and API where set up, I started creating the tables and API resources nessecary for persisting data.
+Through SQLPro, I created my databases, and kept track of all the SQL queries I wrote in the `migrations` folder.
+The first table I made was actually a players table, in anticipation of making my game multiplayer, but later deleted that table (explained here).
+The final state of my tables and api can be seen here.

+1. <ins>Websocket research</ins> Once I had data persisted, I started researching websockets.
+I read a few articles and eventually found this helpful [YouTube tutorial](https://www.youtube.com/watch?v=djMy4QsPWiI) that showed how to implement basic Websockets with the Socket.io library.
+I followed the tutoial, along with this [article](https://blog.logrocket.com/implementing-websocket-communication-next-js/) which showed how to integrate Socket.io with Next.js, and got a basic WebSocket functionality working, where I made a text box whose value would update in every window I had open.
+After running into issues with getting this basic WebSocket functionality working in production, I did some research and found that Vercel (the deployment service I was using) [does not support web sockets](https://vercel.com/guides/do-vercel-serverless-functions-support-websocket-connections).
+I briefly considered switching deployment services, but then I remembered that during my initial research about WebSockets, I watched this [video](https://www.youtube.com/watch?v=ZBM28ZPlin8) which described the difference between short polling, long polling, and WebSockets.
+It was described that while short polling is usually a bad design decision ultimatley, since it uses up resources on both the client and server, it is acceptable to use for fast prototyping.
+So I went ahead with short polling.

+1. <ins>Polling implementation</ins> Short polling turned out to not be too difficult to implement itself, since I already had the infrasturcture in place to query my database.
+The most complicated part was figuring out how to organize the code and have it stop polling when the game ended.
+The final polling design can be seen here.
+The more time consuming part of this part of the porject was creating new database queries to get the competitor game boards.
+So I created a method that gets the boards by game ID excluding the current "player".

+1. <ins>Testing and Discovering edge cases</ins> After I had polling working, I stress tested my application by seeing what happens in cases that aren't how I intend the application to be used.
+Initially I just noted these edge cases in my to-do list, but decided it was not high priority to address them, since I still had to make my ReadMe.

+1. <ins>Making ReadMe</ins> This involved creating diagrams using Mermaid and screenrecordings and screenshots.
+Once I had all those assets, I started drafting my whole process here.

+1. <ins>Address edge cases</ins> Once I had a draft of my ReadMe, I started addresseing the edge cases.
+Here are the edge cases I found and the solutions for them.

+1. <ins>Refactor UI and finish ReadMe</ins> After I finished addressing the edge cases, I decided I wanted a slightly more appealing UI, so I refactored the UI with a theme of rounded rectangles and line divisions to create an appealing and easy to parse UI.
+Once that was done, I finished my ReadMe.

 # Code Structure